PharosVPN — Platform Design

 | Mobile client | caravel | End-user device. | Runs the actual VPN tunnel + acquires profiles from multiple sources. |

 Key inversion: the controller dials out to everything.
-Buoys are already
+Nodes are already

-public (they must be, to terminate tunnels), so helm initiates outbound mTLS
+public (they must be, to terminate tunnels), so coxswain initiates outbound mTLS

-to each buoy. helm also dials out to a remote beacon (reverse tunnel), so
+to each node. coxswain also dials out to a remote relay (reverse tunnel), so

 the controller needs zero inbound ports anywhere.

-beacon embedded vs remote.
-A beacon relay always runs in-process inside
+relay embedded vs remote.
+A relay always runs in-process inside

-must serve clients, deploy a remote beacon on a public host (its own VM, or
+must serve clients, deploy a remote relay on a public host (its own VM, or

-co-located on a buoy); helm dials out to it over a persistent reverse
+co-located on a node); coxswain dials out to it over a persistent reverse

 tunnel.
 Embedded and remote are transport differences only — identical trust.